timesmoker/FactionGrowthControl/README.md

 ## Source Code
 Source code is available on GitHub at https://github.com/JACOB/FactionGrowthControl

+## QnA

+Q. Non-steam version?
+A. Im Working on it

+Q. No faction eliminination!
+A. Change config setting.

+Q. Power's never going up high!
+A. That's okay, power only affects mission's winrate in the entire game.

+Q. Thumbnail is terrible!
+A. ChatGPT made it, blame Sam Altman.

 ## If You Have Question
 I ain't good at English at all.
-So if you have question, make your chatGPT trasnlate your words into Korean.
+So if you have question, please make your chatGPT trasnlate your words into Korean.